PathItem

 Number

-— the interpolation coefficient, typically between0
+— the interpolation coefficient, typically between 0

 , but extrapolation is possible too